NicoGros/PHOENIX/README.md

-This code should be run in a Jupyter Notebook environment.
+This code should be executed in a Jupyter Notebook environment to have access to the interactive widgets.
-It was run with Python 3.11.7.
+It was written using Python 3.11.7.